Are your kids fighting all the time and driving you crazy?

 When you intervene in a fight and help them find win/win solutions, you are not only helping them solve sibling fights- you are giving them amazing conflict negotiation skills they will use for the rest of their lives.

-The final post in this series will help you help your children with all those old feelings that are making them act out.
-If you don’t want to miss it when I publish the final post in this series, be sure to sign up below and I’ll send it straight to your mailbox ASAP.
+If you don’t want to miss a post, be sure to sign up below and I’ll send it straight to your mailbox ASAP.

 Sarah Rosensweet is a peaceful parenting coach and educator.
 She lives in Toronto with her husband and three big kids (ages 10, 13, and 16).
 Sarah teaches parents a non-punitive, connection-based approach that uses firm limits with lots of empathy.
 Sarah is an API certified parenting educator and is certified by Dr. Laura Markham as an Aha!
 Peaceful Parenting Coach.
 Join her Facebook group for amazing support from other parents also on this journey or find her at sarahrosensweet.com.